 FILING OF CLAIMS

-All claims under this Plan, except accidental death and dismemberment claims, are administered by:
+All claims under this Plan, except accidental death and dismemberment claims, are administered by the administrator.

 You can find out how much your plan will pay before any extensive work is done.
 Refer to Pre- estimate of Benefits in the Dental section of this booklet.